-Buying and selling houses can be one of the most stressful things you can do, with so many boxes to tick and things to look out for.
+Buying and selling a home can be one of the most stressful things you can do, with so many boxes to tick and things to look out for.
 When you throw in selling and buying a house at the same time, the process can get even more complicated.
 We’re here to help though, as we point out some of the things you should look to avoid and steps you can take to make your experience run as smoothly as possible.

 Should you sell your house before buying?